fxamacker/ccf_draft/README.md

 ## Status

 - CCF specification is currently a DRAFT with cleanup underway to remove DRAFT status.
 - CCF codec currently implements nearly 100% of CCF specs revision [20230216a](https://github.com/fxamacker/ccf_draft/blob/699decd58c82a7566781267a25be4b4019adb464/ccf_specs.md).
-The CCF codec is being updated locally by @fxamacker and will be submitted as a PR to onflow/cadence as soon as it's ready for review.
-CCF codec is passing JSON-Cadence tests ported and modified to CCF.
-Including additional tests and comments, unit tests currently total around 7,000 lines.
+The CCF codec is being updated locally by @fxamacker and all tests are passing, including JSON-Cadence tests ported and modified to CCF.
+Unit tests (including comments) currently total around 7,000 lines.

 ### Next steps